Construction of Arithmetic Teichmuller Spaces I: The Absolute Grothendieck Conjecture is false for Berkovich Spaces

 \para Fix an algebraically closed field, perfectoid $F$ of characteristic $p>0$ (see \cite{scholze12-perfectoid-ihes}).
 For example readers can simply assume, without any loss of generality, that $F= \C_p^\flat$ as this case is quite adequate for my purposes.

-\para By an \emph{untilt} of $F$, I will mean a perfectoid field $K$, of characteristic zero, with $K^\flat$ isometric with $F$.
+\para By an $E$-\emph{untilt} of $F$, I will mean the data $(E\into K, K^\flat\isom F)$ where $E\into K$ is an isometric embedding of a $p$-adic field $E$ into a perfectoid field $K$, of characteristic zero, with an isometry $K^\flat\isom F$.
+If $E=\Q_p$, I will simply say an untilt of $F$ instead of $\Q_p$-untilt of $F$.
 Note that by \cite[Proposition 3.8]{scholze12-perfectoid-ihes} $K$ is algebraically closed as its tilt $K^\flat=F$ is algebraically closed (by my hypothesis).
 If $F=\cpt$ then $K^\flat$ is isometric with $\cpt$.
 By the theory of \cite{fargues-fontaine} untilts $K$ of $F$ exist and are parametrized by Fargues-Fontaine curves.

 \para Let $E$ be a $p$-adic field which is fixed for the present discussion.
 I will work with untilts $K$, of $F$, equipped with continuous embeddings $E\into K$ with the valuation of $K$ providing a valuation on $E$ which is equivalent to the natural $p$-adic valuation on $E$.
 By \cite{fargues-fontaine} for a given pair $(F,E)$, such fields $K\hookleftarrow E$, exist and are parametrized by Fargues-Fontaine curves (denoted here by $\sxfe$).
 Without further mention, all untilts $K$ will be assumed to be of this type (for our chosen $p$-adic field $E$).